hiimvikash/reactjs/README.md

     numOfCakes : 10
 }

-// create action : action is nothing but an object with type property function orderCake(n=1){
+// create action creator : action is nothing but an object with type property function orderCake(n=1){
     return {
         type : 'CAKE_ORDERED',